Can you charge the Magic Mouse 2 wirelessly?

 Apple’s Magic Mouse 2 is the company’s premium wireless computer mouse.
 It features a sleek design that goes well with Apple’s other products.

-For the rare occasions where you actually do have to charge your Magic Mouse, it comes with a USB-C to Lightning Cable that you can use to juice it back up.
-But what about wireless charging?
-Is there any way to charge your Magic Mouse wirelessly?
+For the rare occasions where you actually do have to charge your Magic Mouse, it comes with a USB-C to Lightning Cable that you can use to juice back up.

 Can you charge the Magic Mouse wirelessly?